P3 Award: National Student Design Competition for Sustainability

 Applicant Eligibility

-For certain competitive funding opportunities under this CFDA description, the Agency may limit eligibility to compete to a number or subset of eligible applicants consistent with the Agency's Assistance Agreement Competition Policy.
-Public and private institutions of higher education (limited to degree-granting institutions of higher education) located in the U.S. (includes eligible institutions of higher education located in U.S. territories and possessions) are eligible to apply to be the recipient of a grant to support teams of undergraduate and/or graduate students.
-Profit-making firms are not eligible to receive assistance agreements from the EPA under this program.
-The students on the teams supported by the institution receiving the grant must be enrolled in the college, university, or post-secondary educational institution they will be representing at the time the proposal is submitted.
+For certain competitive funding opportunities under this assistance listing, the Agency may limit eligibility to compete to a number or subset of eligible applicants consistent with the Agency's Assistance Agreement Competition Policy.
+Public and private institutions of higher education (limited to degree-granting institutions of higher education) located in the U.S. (includes eligible institutions of higher education located in U.S. territories and possessions) are eligible to apply to be the recipient of a grant to support teams of undergraduate, graduate students, or both.
+Profit-making firms and individuals are not eligible to receive assistance agreements from the EPA under this program.
+The students on the teams supported by the institution receiving the grant must be enrolled in the college, university, or post-secondary educational institution they will be representing at the time the application is submitted.
 Institutions are allowed to submit more than one application where each application represents a unique design concept and student team.
 For the purposes of grant administration, the team's faculty advisor will be designated the Principal Investigator throughout the P3 grant award and competition process.
-Non-profit organization, as defined by 2 CFR Part 200, means any corporation, trust, association, cooperative or other organization that: (1) is operated primarily for scientific, educational, service, charitable or similar purposes in the public interest; (2) is not organized primarily for profit; and (3) uses its net proceeds to maintain, improve and/or expand its operations.
-Note that 2 CFR Part 200 specifically excludes the following types of organizations from the definition of "non-profit organization" because they are separately defined in the regulation: (i) institutions of higher education; and (ii) state, local and federally-recognized Indian tribal governments.
-While not considered to be a "non-profit organization(s)" as defined by 2 CFR Part 200, Institutions of Higher Education are, nevertheless, eligible to submit applications under this program.
-State, local and federally-recognized Indian tribal governments are not eligible to submit applications under this program.
+Consistent with the definition of Nonprofit organization at 2 CFR ?
+200.1, the term nonprofit organization means any corporation, trust, association, cooperative, or other organization that is operated mainly for scientific, educational, service, charitable, or similar purpose in the public interest and is not organized primarily for profit; and uses net proceeds to maintain, improve, or expand the operation of the organization.
+The term includes tax-exempt nonprofit neighborhood and labor organizations.
+Note that 2 CFR ?
+200.1 specifically excludes Institutions of Higher Education from the definition of non-profit organization because they are separately defined in the regulation.
+While not considered to be a nonprofit organization(s) as defined by 2 CFR ?
+200.1, public or nonprofit Institutions of Higher Education are, nevertheless, eligible to submit applications under this program.
+Hospitals operated by state, tribal, or local governments or that meet the definition of nonprofit at 2 CFR ?
+200.1 are not eligible to apply.
+State, local and federally recognized Indian tribal governments are not eligible to submit applications under this program.
 Under this competition, eligible nonprofit organizations are limited to research institutes and foundations that are part of or affiliated with a U.S. institution of higher education.
 For-profit colleges, universities, trade schools, and hospitals are ineligible.
-Nonprofit organizations described in Section 501(c) (4) of the Internal Revenue Code that lobby are not eligible to apply.
+Nonprofit organizations that are not exempt from taxation under section 501 of the Internal Revenue Code must submit other forms of documentation of nonprofit status; such as certificates of incorporation as nonprofit under state or tribal law.
+Nonprofit organizations exempt from taxation under section 501(c)(4) of the Internal Revenue Code that lobby are not eligible for EPA funding as provided in the Lobbying Disclosure Act, 2 U.S.C.
+1611.
 Foreign governments, international organizations, and non-governmental international organizations/institutions are not eligible to apply.
 National laboratories funded by Federal Agencies (Federally-Funded Research and Development Centers, "FFRDCs") may not apply.
 FFRDC employees may cooperate or collaborate with eligible applicants within the limits imposed by applicable legislation and regulations.
 They may participate in planning, conducting, and analyzing the research directed by the applicant, but may not direct projects on behalf of the applicant organization.
-The institution, organization, or governance receiving the award may provide funds through its assistance agreement from the EPA to an FFRDC for supplies, equipment, and other expenses directly related to the research.
-However, salaries for permanent FFRDC employees may not be provided through this mechanism.
+An award recipient may provide funds through its assistance agreement from the EPA to an FFRDC for research personnel, supplies, equipment, and other expenses directly related to the research.
 Federal Agencies may not apply.
 Federal employees are not eligible to serve in a principal leadership role on an assistance agreement.
 Federal employees may not receive salaries or augment their Agency's appropriations through awards made under this program unless authorized by law to receive such funding.
 The applicant institution may enter into an agreement with a Federal Agency to purchase or utilize unique supplies or services unavailable in the private sector to the extent authorized by law.
 Examples are purchase of satellite data, chemical reference standards, analyses, or use of instrumentation or other facilities not available elsewhere.
 A written justification for federal involvement must be included in the application.
 In addition, an appropriate form of assurance that documents the commitment, such as a letter of intent from the Federal Agency involved, should be included.

 Beneficiary Eligibility